-#Ela Vin will open her “Caja de Mariposas” on the 29th of January at 22:00h in La Salà (Valéncia).
+Ela Vin will open her “Caja de Mariposas” on the 29th of January at 22:00h in La Salà (Valéncia) 2022.
 Tickets are already on sale at Movingtickets.

-The singer-songwriter will present this new EP live for the first time, accompanied by her usual musicians: Txema Mendizabal, Gilberto Aubán, Alex Casal and Carlos Solera.
+The singer-songwriter presented this new EP live for the first time, accompanied by her usual musicians: Txema Mendizabal, Gilberto Aubán, Alex Casal and Carlos Solera.
 On this occasion, she will also have a special guest too.

 “The EP, ‘Caja de Mariposas’, does not bear this name alluding to a container full of insects about to take flight; but it does satisfy the expectation of opening an ark from which five songs sprout with the delicate beauty and diverse colours of their wings,” says her management company.

 The origin of the title of this new work is much more mundane and banal, but it lends itself to an amusing play on words and concepts: The butterfly box is a valve that allows the mixture between air and fuel to be proper in a car; metaphorically, it is the heart of a car.

 “I found out that it was a part of the car’s engine precisely because of a breakdown I had a few months ago.
 The first thing that came to my mind after cursing the price of the “little box” was how something so rough could have such a bucolic and suggestive name”, says the artist.

 Although “Caja de Mariposas” does not break with the close ties that Ela Vin has woven with Latin America – and which she expressed forcefully in “Tlazohcamati”, her previous LP – it does open up to other sounds, references and tessituras, giving it a richer sound and opening up new paths to this intimate and personal universe that she shares with the public.